A cut finite element method for a Stokes interface problem: Introduction

-In this paper, we propose a robust finite element method which offers a way to accurately and with control of the condition number of the system matrix solve the Stokes interface problem involving two immiscible fluids with different viscosities and surface tension.
-The model consists of the incompressible Stokes equations in two subdomains each occupied by a fluid.
-Differences in viscosity between the fluids and the surface tension force poses jump conditions at the interface separating the fluids.
-The finite element method we propose for this Stokes interface problem enforces the jump conditions at the interface weakly with weighted coefficients in the Nitsche numerical fluxes.
+{In this paper, we propose an accurate and stable finite element method for a Stokes interface problem involving two immiscible fluids with different viscosities and surface tension. }The model consists of the incompressible Stokes equations in two subdomains, each occupied by a fluid.
+Differences in viscosity between the fluids and the surface tension force poses jump conditions at the interface separating the fluids. {Our finite element method} enforces the jump conditions at the interface weakly with weighted coefficients in the Nitsche numerical fluxes.
 We also suggest slight changes to the variational formulation in~\cite{BBH09} to reduce spurious velocity oscillations and we include stabilization terms both for the velocity and the pressure that guarantee a well conditioned system matrix.
 The stabilization terms are consistent least squares terms controlling the jump in the normal gradient across faces between elements in a neighbourhood of the interface.
 Using the stabilization terms we prove an inf-sup condition and that the resulting stiffness matrix has optimal conditioning.
 We also prove the inf-sup stability of the method under the condition that the mean value of the pressure in the entire domain is fixed, in contrast to the inf-sup result in~\cite{BBH09} which is based on the more restrictive condition that the mean values in each of the two subdomains are fixed.
 Our inf-sup result is also uniform with respect to the jump in the viscosity.
 The proposed method is simple to implement as it uses standard continuous linear basis functions with changes only in the variational form.

 The outline of this paper is as follows.
 In Section 2 we formulate the Stokes system and the finite element method.
 In Section 3 we prove that the method is of optimal convergence order.
 In Section 4 we prove that the condition number is $\mathcal{O}(h^{-2})$ independent of the position of the interface relative to the mesh.
-Finally, in Section 6, we show numerical examples in two space dimensions and compare the method to existing methods.
-We summarize our results in Section 7.
+Finally, in Section~\ref{sec:NumEx}, we show numerical examples in two space dimensions and compare the method to existing techniques.
+We summarize our results in Section~\ref{sec:conc}.